 Student job opportunities include a limited number of paid positions available each year to qualified applicants.
-Applications and more information is available at the Educational Media Center in Templeton Hall.
+Applications and more information is available at the IT/Media Services office in Templeton Hall.
+Applications and more information are also available by emailing its.jobs@ptsem.edu.